 Focus on diversifying the vegetables and food that you eat and pay attention to how food affects you.
 The food that we eat should make us want to conquer the world, not take a nap.

-Jason Sani is a trained and licensed Culinary Nutritionist that has worked in the athletics and sports medicine industry for over 10 years.
-He practices what he preaches and leads an energetic lifestyle by example.
-Jason’s focus is Nutrition and training towards the active population.
-He is a resource of inspiration while spreading energy in and out of the mind and body.
+Jason Sani is the author of Making Healthy Taste Good.
+He is a trained and licensed Culinary Nutritionist that has worked in the athletics and sports medicine industry for over 10 years.
+Jason practices what he preaches and leads an energetic lifestyle by example.
+His focus is Nutrition and training towards the active population.
+Jason is a resource of inspiration while spreading energy in and out of the mind and body.
 Follow him on Instagram: @jasonsani